-From Jan 2011 to Mar 2015, Johnson missed 20 of 1,211 roll call votes, which is 1.7%.
-This is worse than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2011 to Apr 2016, Johnson missed 29 of 1,547 roll call votes, which is 1.9%.
+This is on par with the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|